kb-dk/Yggdrasil/README.md

 Running the unittests successfully with maven
 ---------------------------------------------

-Some of the unittests assume that you have a rabbitmq server running locally on on port 5672.
+Some of the unittests assume that you have a rabbitmq server running locally (localhost) on port 5672.
+If this is not true (as is the case on RHEL 6 servers, where QPID daemon occupies this port), the command "mvn clean package" will not work.

-You can change this by including new values for RABBITMQ_HOSTNAME and RABBITMQ_PORT=5673 in the maven command:
+Instead you must declare other values for RABBITMQ_HOSTNAME and RABBITMQ_PORT in the maven command:

-mvn -DRABBITMQ_HOSTNAME=somehost RABBITMQ_PORT=5673 clean package
+mvn -DRABBITMQ_HOSTNAME=somehost -DRABBITMQ_PORT=5673 clean package

 Making the Yggdrasil package without running the unittests